 Moses learns that mentioning these aspects of God arouses His mercy, when combined with our teshuva, or self-improvement.
 Moses prays these words when the Jewish people stumble in their faithfulness in the future during their desert journey.

-Recent research in fact shows that having a balance between theological tenets of forgiveness and judgment has a palliative effect on society.
+Recent research in fact shows that religions that have a balance between theological tenets of forgiveness and judgment have a palliative effect on society.

 Even more interesting were findings from Ara Norenzayan in Big Gods: How Religion Transformed Cooperation and Conflict (Princeton University Press: 2013).
 According to his research, societies that emphasize a mostly forgiving God in their religious faith paradoxically suffer more vigilantism, and hence, more violence.
 A thirst for justice leads humans to take matters into their own hands when they believe that crime ultimately goes unpunished, in miscarriages of the criminal justice system.

 Surprisingly, in Norenzayan’s findings, people who believe in a punitive God punish people far less than those who believe in a forgiving God do (pp. 44–7).
 Evidently, those who believe that, as the Torah says, “‘God does not leave the guilty unpunished,’ are more willing to leave punishment to God,” in the words of Rabbi Sacks.

 Furthermore, Norenzayan examined faith systems prevailing cross-culturally, including Christianity and Hindu religions.
 He found that “Nations with the highest levels of belief in hell and the lowest levels of belief in heaven had the lowest crime rates.”
 In contrast, nations that emphasized heaven at the expense of hell had flourishing crime rates, comparatively (p.
 46).